 IoT is already beginning to reshape the cities of tomorrow by addressing the challenges and imposing technical variations to eliminate them.
 Smart technology is saying to give us substantially improved cities that will be rich with digital gadgets everywhere.
 Some people are saying the disruptive development brought by technology will be full of distress and contamination while others predict a sustained structure for the metropolis cities.

 There are smart technology and IoT areas that are approaching the development of a better future.
 Here is a look at some areas.

 In smart cities, the digital vision will give rise to a better quality of services, reduced congestion, improved safety, and new levels of efficient development.
 Smart streetlights are one example that will be outfitted with this technology.
 Through this, brightness can be reduced when it detects no vehicle or people present.

-Hence, people share their information in one way or another which is stored in a device that is used to know their behavior.
-Moving, congregation, consuming, and many other activities show their pattern of living and ultimately this data become the breathing part of the city.
+Hence, people share their information in one way or another which is stored in a device that is used to know their behaviour.
+Moving, congregation, consumption, and many other activities show their pattern of living and ultimately this data become the breathing part of the city.

 This data can adjust itself which is based on the non-stop data analysis.

 Songdo International Business District, in South Korea, informally known as a “City in the box” is a live example of what is possible with the statistical analysis.
 This city has been built as a smart city or ubiquitous city on 600 hectares of reclaimed land.